 How To Exercise Your Parrot

-There are many ways to exercise your parrot.
-In fact, a large portion of your parrot’s fitness routine will be handled alone, inside its cage, or with its toys in your living room.
-In some cases, you can even take the parrot flying or teach your parrot to fetch.
+A large portion of a parrot’s fitness routine is handled in its cage and with toys in its playroom.
+Sometimes, you can take the parrot flying or teach it to fetch.

-Most of all, it’s important to cycle through many different exercises.
-Parrots can get burned out on the same activities over and over again.
+Utilize many different exercises as parrots grow tired of the same activities.
 If you switch up the options, the parrot will feel mentally enriched and physically energized.

-Even if you allow your parrot to free-roam in a room or house during the day, its cage must still be of an appropriate size.
-A large-enough cage will allow your parrot to hop around and flap its wings, which is crucial for remaining active.
-Horizontal bars also let the parrot scale the inside of its cage and hang upside down when it needs exercise.
+Even if you allow the parrot to free-roam in a room during the day, its cage must still be a decent size.
+A large enough cage will allow the parrot to hop around and flap its wings.

-You can also hang knotted ropes to encourage the parrot to climb and swing.
-This is a great workout for the feet and legs.
+Set up multiple swings at different levels so the parrot can engage in an obstacle course.
+You can also hang knotted ropes to get the parrot to climb and swing, which is a great workout for the feet and legs.

-Be sure to provide lots of items made from wood and cardboard for the parrot to chew on and play with.
-Not only does this provide good enrichment, but such objects stop the parrot’s beak from overgrowing.
+Provide items made from wood and cardboard for the parrot to play with and chew, as these provide enrichment and prevent the parrot’s beak from overgrowing.

-- Pick a larger room without many objects to run into.
+- Pick a larger room without many objects.